rsdoiel/rsdoiel.github.io/blog/2016/05/28/OPML-to-Markdown-and-back.md

 I write allot of Markdown formatted text.
 Markdown is simple to index, search and convert into useful formats.
 Markdown is not good at expressing more complex structures such as metadata.
-Website generators that use markdown often require a preable or _front matter_ in the markdown to provide any metadata.
+Website generators that use markdown often require a preamble or _front matter_ in the markdown to provide any metadata.
 This leaves your document head cluttered and less human readable.

 Another approach is to include a parallel document with the metadata.
 It occurred to me